EXPLAINER: Questioning blurs meaning of ‘lawful but awful’

 “These are situations where the police go to someone’s house and someone’s in crisis,” he said.
 “The outcome is a tragedy for everyone — for the family and also for the police officer who doesn’t want to take someone’s life.”

 Peter Moskos, a professor at John Jay College of Criminal Justice and a former Baltimore police officer, said the “lawful but awful” distinction isn’t likely to enter into police officers’ shop talk.
-Police are more likely to use terms like “good” or “bad,” meaning justified or not after a coworker fires on someone.
+Police are more likely to use terms like “good” or “bad,” to mean justified or not.

 “The lawful part is based on, would a reasonable officer see an imminent threat at the time they pulled the trigger?”
 Moskos said.
 “Lawful but awful takes the context into it a bit more.”